-So it’s no surprise that workers actively seek out potential employers who offer remote working as a perk.
-In fact, according to Total Jobs, 28% of UK employees would change jobs for one that offered remote working.
+So it’s no surprise that workers actively seek out potential employers who offer remote work as a perk.
+In fact, according to Total Jobs, 28% of UK employees would change jobs for one that offered remote work.
 To boost recruitment and encourage retention, without necessarily increasing salary levels, WFH is a big draw.

 With scattered workforces, it can be that much harder to maintain team cohesiveness.
 Indeed, workers themselves often complain of feeling isolated if working from home over a prolonged period.
 Onboarding is another sticking point: if new starters are physically separated from their peers and managers, it’s more difficult to train them in your preferred way of doing things.

 With all those portable devices and home wifi connections in play, your cybersecurity ‘attack surface’ becomes that much bigger.
-In fact, more than three quarters of IT leaders think that their company is at a greater risks of threats such as phishing and insider fraud if staff are based at home.
+In fact, more than three-quarters of IT leaders think that their company is at a greater risk of threats such as phishing and insider fraud if staff is based at home.